GokulVAI/DocAssist_Capstone-Project/DocAssist-App/README.md

 DocAssist is a medical decision support system designed to assist doctors in making informed decisions about patient treatment options.
 This system leverages machine learning to analyze patient data and provide personalized treatment recommendations.

 ## Problem Statement
-Develop an intelligent system that analyzes patient data to provide personalized treatment recommendations, enhancing decision-making processes for healthcare professionals.
+Developed an intelligent system that analyzes patient data to provide personalized treatment recommendations, enhancing decision-making processes for healthcare professionals.

 ## Data
 - **Raw Data**: Located in `data/raw/`.